What is the Small World Initiative?

 First, there is a growing economic need for more STEM (Science, Technology, Engineering, and Math) graduates.
 Over the next decade in the US alone, an additional one million STEM graduates need to join the workforce than current rates predict to meet economic demands.
 Yet, the number of students pursuing STEM degrees has been decreasing, especially among women and minorities.

-Second, according to the World Health Organization (WHO), antibiotic resistance is potentially the most important medical challenge facing humans in the 21st century.
-If no action is taken between now and 2050, the true cost of antimicrobial resistance is estimated to be $100 trillion and 300 million premature deaths.
+Second, according to the World Health Organization (WHO), superbugs, infectious microorganisms on which existing drugs do not work, are potentially the most important medical challenge facing humans in the 21st century.
+If no significant action is taken by 2050, superbugs will kill more people than cancer and diabetes combined and will result in 300 million premature deaths.
 While pharmaceutical companies have shifted away from developing new antibiotics, existing antibiotics are losing efficacy due to widespread antibiotic resistance.